-Multi-Media Filters are the most well-known solution for iron filtration.
+Multi-Media Filters are the most well-known solution to remove iron from water.
 This system is known for its ability to remove iron, turbidity, odors, color, and suspended particles to produce high-quality water.
 These filters consist of multiple graded membrane layers arranged from largest to smallest in grain size to enable efficient filtration of larger particles followed by smaller particles.
 When a coagulant is used simultaneously, small particles are joined together to create larger particles that can be more easily filtered out.
-This process helps to remove iron particles of up to 10 microns in size.
-Additionally, Multi-Media filters are a cost-effective solution to iron removal.
+This process helps to remove iron from water, including particles of up to 10 microns in size.
+Additionally, Multi-Media filters are a cost-effective solution to remove iron from water.

 A Green Sand Filter (GSF) system can be used as direct water filtration to deal with iron (Fe), manganese (Mn) and hydrogen sulfide (H2S) for the supply of potable water applications or it can be used as a pre-treatment for equipment or a process, such as a Reverse Osmosis System, that needs lower levels of the mentioned ions.
 This system is normally used in industrial plants, municipal treatment facilities or commercial establishments that need better quality water than that coming from the city.